makesmatheasy/makesmatheasy-documentation/CONTRIBUTING.md

 # Contributing to Makes Math Easy Documentation

 We love your input!
-We want to make contributing to this simple python module as easy and transparent as possible, whether it's:
+We want to make contributing to this simple documentation website  as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code